oxylabs/proxy-integrations/python/selenium-proxy-integration-python/README.md

 ## Testing Proxy Connection

-To see if the proxy is working, try visiting [ip.oxylabs.io](https://ip.oxylabs.io) If everything is working correctly, it will return an IP address of a proxy that you're using.
+To see if the proxy is working, try visiting [ip.oxylabs.io/location](https://ip.oxylabs.io/location) If everything is working correctly, it will return an IP address and location data of a proxy that you're using.

 ## Full Code
 ```python